Simply Bangkok to Hanoi

 1

-Arrive in Thailand's capital, the lively metropolis of Bangkok.
-The bustling street life of this energetic city is set to a backdrop of colourful, ornate shrines and modern glass-fronted high-rises, which jostle for position to dominate the city's skyline.
-It's a place where old meets new at every corner.
-Sample the fresh and tasty street food, haggle in the non-stop markets and take a cruise out on Chao Phraya River to witness stunning sunsets.
-For those arriving on time our Leader plans to meet you in the hotel reception at 1pm for the welcome meeting and for those that wish, there is an optional longtail canal trip which cruises along the city's Khlongs to explore the city from Bangkok's network of backwaters that branch off the Chao Phraya River.
+Our tour starts today in Thailand's capital, Bangkok.
+Here, old meets new, and the energetic local life - awash with street vendors, locals and tourists - is set against a backdrop of ornate shrines and modern skyscrapers.
+Sample fragrant street food, haggle in the non-stop markets and take a cruise out on the Chao Phraya River to witness stunning sunsets.
+For those arriving on time, our tour leader plans to meet you in the hotel reception at 1pm for a welcome meeting.
+Afterwards, for those who want to join, there is an optional longtail canal trip to explore the city from its network of backwaters branching off the Chao Phraya River.
 The excursion will also include visits to Wat Arun, the Royal Barge Museum and the Temple of the Dawn, built to represent the towering slopes of Mount Meru - the Khmer's mythical home of the gods.
-If you would like an airport transfer today, you'll need to arrive into Suvarnabhumi Airport (BKK), which is one hour from our hotel.
-Please note that if you wish to join the Optional Longtail Canal Trip today, you must arrive at the hotel by 1pm.
-If you are booking your own flights, we recommend giving yourself at least one hour to clear the airport.
-From the airport to the hotel is around one hours' drive, so therefore the latest your flight can arrive is 10am.
+If you'd like an airport transfer today, you'll need to arrive into Suvarnabhumi Airport (BKK), which is one hour from our hotel.
+Please note, if you plan to join the optional longtail canal trip today, you'll need to arrive at the hotel by 1pm.
+If you're booking your own flights, we recommend giving yourself at least one hour to clear the airport.
+From the airport to the hotel is around a one-hour drive, therefore the latest your flight can arrive is 10am.
+From night markets to temples, Bangkok has so much to see and experience.
+Our itinerary allows us limited time to see the highlights so we highly recommend booking additional nights pre-tour to your trip.
+Alternatively, you might like to unwind on the beautiful beaches of Thailand with our premium beach extension to Koh Samet.

 2